loreanvictor/tmplr/README.md

 >   <varname>: <outname>
 >   ...
 > ```
-Will download, parse and execute given recipe from a public repository.
-Will first fetch the specified repository (via [degit](#degit)) into a temporary directory at the root of the project, and then locate `.tmplr.yml` in that directory and [run](#run) it.
+Dwnloads, parses and executes given recipe from a public repository.
+First fetches the specified repository (using [degit](#degit)) into a temporary directory at the root of the project, and then locates `.tmplr.yml` in that directory and [runs](#run) it.
 The specified repository MUST have a `.tmplr.yml` file at its root.

 ```yml